May 26, 2022

 Remember, if something doesn’t seem right, then it’s probably not.
 The beauty of buying used is that even if you back away from a deal, there will always be another one.

-Buying a used car from a dealership is a common option if the online route is not for you.
-Dealerships can offer a variety of vehicle options, but they are often limited in terms of make and model.
+A dealership is one of the many sources where you can purchase a used car.
+If the online route is not for you, buying a used car from a dealership is a common option.
+Dealerships can offer various vehicle options, but they are often limited in terms of make and model.
 One thing they can offer is assistance with financing.

 Many dealers also offer warranty packages for used cars.
 But, like with any other type of business, it’s important to do your homework and check out ratings and reviews of the dealership you are considering.

 Test drive the vehicle and have it inspected by a mechanic.
-If you purchase the car, make sure you take the package with you.
+If you purchase the car, make sure you take the package.
 Get the vehicle permit and bill of sale.
-You will need the plate portion of the vehicle permit to complete the transfer of ownership.
+You will need the plate portion of the vehicle permit to complete the transfer of car ownership.

-When you buy a used vehicle, it’s important to be aware of all costs involved in buying used, not just the purchase price.
+When you buy a used vehicle, it’s important to be aware of all costs, not just the purchase price.
 Additional cost considerations include :

 - Mechanic inspection fees